 Where is the training course held?

-The training course is held at one of our sleep lab locations.
+The training course is held at a centralized Cleveland Clinic location.

 How will I be notified if I have been accepted into the program?

 Once your application has been reviewed you will be notified via email or phone that you have been accepted.